komapc/vortaro/README.md

 ## Dictionary Data

+The dictionary data is **automatically generated** by the extractor pipeline and accessed via symlink.

+### How It Works

+**Zero-copy architecture:**
+- `dictionary.json` → symlink to `../extractor/output/vortaro.json`
+- No duplication, no manual copying
+- Automatically stays current when extractor runs
+- Single source of truth

-The dictionary data comes from [ido-esperanto-extractor](https://github.com/komapc/ido-esperanto-extractor) which extracts and processes data from multiple sources:
+**Data Source:** The extractor processes multiple sources:

-### Sources
-- **Ido Wiktionary** - ~9,338 translations extracted from Ido Wiktionary dump
+- **Ido Wiktionary** - Direct IO→EO translations
-- **Ido Wikipedia** - ~5,302 entries from Ido Wikipedia language links 📚
+- **Ido Wikipedia** - Entries from Wikipedia language links 📚
-- **French Wiktionary (pivot)** - ~1,010 translations via French intermediate language 🇫🇷
+- **French Wiktionary (pivot)** - Via French intermediate language 🇫🇷
-- **Esperanto Wiktionary** - ~189 translations from Esperanto Wiktionary
+- **Esperanto Wiktionary** - Reverse EO→IO translations

 ### What is Pivot Translation?

 Pivot translation uses an intermediate language (like French or English) to create translations between Ido and Esperanto when direct translations aren't available.

 **Example:** If we know that: